 Go to the "Security" section and click on SSL Certificates:

-contact us so we can resolve the issue.
+contact us to resolve the issue.

 Once you have confirmed that the SSL certificate is active on the hosting, the next step is to ensure that your site always uses a secure connection.
 This can be achieved by modifying your website's .htaccess file.